How Discussing Your Discussion Can Strengthen Your Writing

 Develop Flow with Transitions

 With metadiscourse, you can smoothly connect sentences and paragraphs, making your reader’s job easy.
-However, you must avoid challenging your reader to dig through needless words to understand your content.
+However, you need to avoid challenging your reader to dig through needless words to understand your content.

 Example 1.1